Register

 Whenever there is communication that lacks visual or audio cues, there is a risk of misunderstanding.
 When this happens it is important to assume that the therapist has positive regard for the client, and for the client to check out assumptions by inquiring with the therapist.
 This will reduce any unnecessary hardship.

-Emergency Management for Distance Counseling (Teletherapy - video or phone)
+Emergency Management for Virtual Counseling (Teletherapy - video or phone)

 In order for the therapist to properly assist the client in case of an emergency or for the client's safety, it is important that the client is aware of and commits to some critical steps.
 By signing this form, the client is acknowledging understanding and agreement to the following: